-After failing to find a buyer following their second brush with administration, the British minnows have shut up shop, leaving the 100 staff retained just two weeks ago redundant.
+After failing to find a buyer following its second brush with administration, the British minnow has shut up shop, leaving the 100 staff retained just two weeks ago redundant.

 However, unlike two years ago there is no 11th hour rescue for Manor, leaving F1 with 10 teams and 20 cars for this season - the lowest since 2005.

-USF1 were the first of those 'new' teams to disappear.
-In fact, they never even made it to the grid.
+USF1 was the first of those 'new' teams to disappear.
+In fact, it never even made it to the grid.

-They seemed serious enough to begin with - A base that used to house the successful Joe Gibbs Racing NASCAR outfit, plans for a second headquarters at Motorland Aragon in Spain, and they had already secured the signature of the highly-rated Jose Maria Lopez to drive for the team during their first season with James Rossiter also thought to be on the team's books.
+The team seemed serious enough to begin with – a base that used to house the successful Joe Gibbs Racing NASCAR outfit, plans for a second headquarters at Motorland Aragon in Spain, and it had already secured the signature of the highly-rated Jose Maria Lopez to drive for the team during its first season with James Rossiter also thought to be on the team's books.

 That would be about it for them though.
 A nosecone was made, that much is certain, but that was about it.
 The team shut up shop before they could go any further.

 Next to fall was HRT.
-They too had a turbulent time before they even turned a wheel.
-Originally called Campos Meta 1, the team was bought by businessman Jose Ramon Carabante and rebranded as Hispania Racing Team before their first race in Bahrain.
+It too had a turbulent time before it even turned a wheel.
+Originally called Campos Meta 1, the team was bought by businessman Jose Ramon Carabante and rebranded as Hispania Racing Team before its first race in Bahrain.

 The following season also had a number of driver changes, with Narain Karthikeyan and Vitantonio Liuzzi starting the year with the team, with then-Red Bull Junior Daniel Ricciardo being drafted in later in the year.
 Reliability improved in 2011, but speed didn't.

-Midway through 2011 Thesan Capital bought the team from Carabante and in 2012 the team was again rebranded, this time as HRT, emitting the Hispania moniker of Carabante's business interests.
-Unfortunately for them, the purchase of HRT wasn't a sign of a new beginning for the team; 2012 was much the same.
+Midway through 2011 Thesan Capital bought the team from Carabante and in 2012 it was again rebranded, this time as HRT, emitting the Hispania moniker of Carabante's business interests.
+Unfortunately for HRT, the purchase wasn't a sign of a new beginning for the team; 2012 was much the same.

-As well as another driver change - this time Pedro de la Rosa came in to partner Karthikeyan who returned after half a year on the sidelines - the team again ended the seasom without a point.
-That year the team were put up for sale, but a lack of interest saw them disappear before Christmas.
+As well as another driver change – this time Pedro de la Rosa came in to partner Karthikeyan who returned after half a year on the sidelines – the team again ended the season without a point.
+That year it was again put up for sale, but a lack of interest saw the team disappear before Christmas.

-1Malaysia, Lotus Racing, Team Lotus, Caterham - the 2010 entry that fielded green cars had several names during their time in F1.
+1Malaysia, Lotus Racing, Team Lotus, Caterham - the 2010 entry that fielded green cars had several names during its time in F1.

 Formula 3 squad Litespeed intended to enter F1 in 2010 under the Lotus moniker but ultimately failed to obtain an entry.
 Meanwhile, Malaysian businessman Tony Fernandes did.
 Both sides then teamed up, with Fernandes' 1Malaysia F1 team adopting the Lotus name.

-A lot was expected of the team in their first year - an iconic name, two race winning drivers in Jarno Trulli and Heikki Kovalainen, but ultimately the team didn't impress, although they did finish the 2010 season as the best of the new teams.
+A lot was expected of the team in its first year - an iconic name, two race winning drivers in Jarno Trulli and Heikki Kovalainen, but ultimately the team didn't impress, although it did finish the 2010 season as the best of the new teams.

 2011 was no different.
 A switch to Renault engines and Red Bull gearboxes promised much but, despite much improved reliability, the team again failed to score a point.
 2011, however, will be remembered for the spat over the team's name rather than their on track performances.